myNicole98/Python-Telegram-Bot-For-Noobs-Made-By-A-Noob/README.md

 ## How to use

 * Install requirements
-* Insert your bot token and Reddit API in "credentials.json"
+* Insert your bot token in "credentials.json"

+## Optional requirements

+* Install SoX in order to use /spectral command
+* Add your Reddit API to "credentials.json" in order to use /meme

 ## Command list